rafa-br34/py-wg/examples/README.md

 - `PublicKey` is the `WG_RESPONDER_KEY_PUB`.
 - `Endpoint` is the `WG_RESPONDER_ADDR` and `WG_RESPONDER_PORT`.

-Alternatively if you don't want to delete a device, you can manually request the Mullvad API to regenerate the keys for a device:
+Alternatively if you don't want to delete a device, you can manually request the Mullvad API to regenerate the keys for a device, like so:

 ```python
 import requests